goooseman/storybook-addon-i18n/README.md

 `import "@storybook/addon-i18n/register.js";`

-Then in your storie's config or in a global config for the project (`config.js`) add `i18n` key to parameters:
+Then in your story's config or in a global config for the project (`config.js`) add `i18n` key to parameters:

 ```
 import { addParameters } from "@storybook/react";